gruntwork-io/docs/_docs-sources/guides/build-it-yourself/4-vpc/1-core-concepts/0-default-vp-cs-and-custom-vp-cs.md

 </div>

 ![With VPCs, you could separate your AWS resources into completely isolated networks](/img/guides/build-it-yourself/vpc/vpc-no-subnets-diagram.png)
+_With VPCs, you could separate your AWS resources into completely isolated networks_

 You’ll see later in this guide how you can use VPCs, route tables, subnets, security groups, and NACLs to get fine-grained control over what network traffic can or can’t reach your AWS resources.